EthanThatOneKid/discord_app/README.md

 ### Message commands

+> Message commands are application commands that appear on the context menu
+> (right click or tap) of messages.
+They're a great way to surface quick actions
+> for your app that target messages.
+They don't take any arguments, and will
+> return the message on whom you clicked or tapped in the interaction response.

 In `discord_app`,
 [message commands](https://discord.com/developers/docs/interactions/application-commands#message-commands)
 are created and served as demonstrated in [`/examples/bookmark.ts`](./examples/bookmark.ts).

 ### User commands

+> User commands are application commands that appear on the context menu (right
+> click or tap) of users.
+They're a great way to surface quick actions for your
+> app that target users.
+They don't take any arguments, and will return the user
+> on whom you clicked or tapped in the interaction response.

 In `discord_app`,
 [user commands](https://discord.com/developers/docs/interactions/application-commands#user-commands)